 It's got layers of cubed bread, eggs, cheese and cooked sausage.
 It all bakes together until hot and set and savory and scrumptious.

-It’s hearty and cozy and seriously comforting.
+It's hearty, cozy and seriously comforting.

 The best part?
 It's a make-ahead overnight casserole!